ayush-rathore/Binary-Convert/README.md

 # Binary-Convert
-This repo includes the code to convert the decimal number into binary number.
+This repository includes the code to convert the decimal number into binary number.